papinet/papiNet-API/1.2.0/catalogue.md

 }
 ```

-> You can see that the _Supplier_ has **8** _products_ available to be ordered by the _Order Issuer_.
+> You can see that the _Supplier_ has **8** _products_ available to be ordered by the _Party_.
 The response only contains the `id` information, to get the details of a _product_, you can see the `link` properties that contains a prepared API endpoint giving direct access to the full _product_ details.
 You can also notice that the response only gives 6 _products_ out of the 8.
 This is because of the pagination mechanism.